 - Have a blood test done.
 (We pay.)

-- When we receive your paperwork and lab results, our Clinical Director calls you with your approval status.
+- When we receive your paperwork and lab results, our Executive Director calls you with your approval status.

 Ready to provide some basic information so we can call you for a phone screening?
 Fill out this simple form to get started.
 Or you can call Laura Tankersley at 512.494.0800 or toll-free 1.877.813.MILK (6455) or email her.

 Please include the following information in your email: Your name, phone number, location, baby's birth date, whether or not you have already collected any milk, a list of any medications or herbal supplements you are taking, and the best time to reach you.